-Key Management Personnel with annual incentives Summary of Performance Condition FY 15 Why Chosen Soon Sinn Goh - CEO Budgeted NPAT for the Waterco Group.
-Encourage CEO to improve the performance levels of the Group as a whole and thereby increase shareholder wealth.
-Key Management Personnel Budgeted NPAT for the Waterco Group.
+Key Management Personnel Summary of Performance with annual incentives Condition FY 16 Why Chosen Soon Sinn Goh - Group CEO Budgeted NPAT for the Waterco Group.
+Encourage Group CEO to improve the performance levels of the Group as a whole and thereby increase shareholder wealth.
+Other Key Management Personnel Budgeted NPAT for the Waterco Group.
 The performance of other key management personnel can have a Group impact, so targets are based on Group performance.